PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 Unfortunately without rewriting the events table for a new sorting key that'd include the environment column, only the second option stands.
 That's because, when aiming to isolate data, we must ensure the isolating column is included in the MergeTree partitioning key and/or sorting key.
 Ignoring that is a surefire way to slow down queries within the whole project and consequently, for all users of the PostHog instance.

+Can we rewrite the events table?
+It would be a major effort, but may be worth it if there are other tweaks in its definition we could make at the same time.

-Because our data is already sorted in a `team_id`-first way, by reusing `team_id` we get performance for free.
+Let's assume we don't rewrite the events table: Because our data is already sorted in a `team_id`-first way, by reusing `team_id` we get performance for free.
 In this scenario, for each new environment we just increment the `posthog_team.id` counter without creating a `posthog_team` row.
 We do, however, create a `posthog_environment` row storing the `team_id` and other metadata, such as environment name.

 #### What does this mean in terms of ingestion and SDKs?